sampita/gallery/README.md

 ```

 ### STYLING
 From a UI perspective, I would do a lot more UI styling (I had NO time to do any styling) to make the app appear clean, simple, and modern.
 A loading circle would definitely need to be used when loading the full-size images so that the user doesn't experience a laggy or choppy-feeling interface.
 I've worked with Material UI, a React component library, many times before and I love the polished look and easy customization it provides.
 I would probably implement Material UI or a similar library for this project.
 If we did not have UX team, I would find a group of test users to play around with the UI so I can take notes on where the hang ups are and which parts of the application are most cumbersome to users.
 Changing and tweaking micro elements overtime can have a drastic impact on performance and customer conversion.

-How am I handling caching???

-Styling:
-Originally had unique CSS files, switched to useStyles/makeStyles for cleaner file structure and react’s useStyles has the additional benefit of

-Performance:
-Using smaller images for the grid view, cached for the shuffle feature in local storage, and only loading the larger files when a photo is clicked into full screen view

-CSS grid??
-Flex box?
-Material ui grid?

-How did I handle mobile responsiveness???
-React JSX <picture> tag

-For shuffle function, I wanted to add one fun addition to the app at the end.
-I could’ve used a library called lodash which has a shuffle helper function, but to keep within the project parameters of only using React and javascript, I wrote out a longford function called “shufflePhotos”
+I would be focusing on things like:
+- Optimal image quality (high-res enough for the user to have a quality view and experience, but also small enough to perform well with quick loading times)
+- Ease of site navigation and button placement, size, and styling
+- Attractive calls-to-attention to any revenue-generating parts of the site

+Thank you for letting me attempt this challenge!
+Happy New Year!